evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

 I am evaluating my workflow and the tools I use every time I start a new post.
 This time was the appropiate one to introduce some [Babel](https://babeljs.io/) and [Jest](https://jestjs.io/).
 I already had planned to practice unit testing for my projects for a while :).

+I could test a test, but... with some hiccups from Jekyll.
+Maybe a topic for another day.